simodalla/pysophoscentralapi/docs/getting-started.md

 pysophos endpoint list
 ```

-This will display all endpoints in a formatted table.
+This will connect to Sophos Central APIs and display all endpoints in a formatted table with real data from your environment.

 ### Filter by Health Status